-Note: The Dometic control board used in the RM1350 is a 3 try system in the gas mode.
-There is a 2 minute purge cycle between each 45 sec. trial for ignition.
+Note: All current Dometic control boards are 3 try systems in the gas mode.
+There is a 2 minute purge cycle between each trial for ignition.
 Flame failure could take 6 to 7 minutes.

-Verify that the following components are good: upper control panel ON/OFF switches, LED display control and wiring harness between upper and lower controls and 3-amp DC fuse.
-First, check for voltage during trial-for-ignition (45 sec.) at Plug 3, Terminals 1 (white wire negative) and terminal 2 (yellow wire positive) to the igniter and solenoid.
+Verify that the following components are good, upper circuit control boards, thermistor, wire harness and 3-amp fuse.
+First, check for voltage during trial-for-ignition at Plug 3, Terminals 1 (white Wire -) and 2 (yellow wire +) to the igniter and solenoid.
 If no voltage is present change the circuit board.
 If voltage is present, check for voltage at the igniter and solenoid.
-If no voltage is present, check the wires from P3.
+If no voltage is present, check the wires.
 To check the flame sense circuit of the lower circuit board, operate the refrigerator on GAS and measure the millivolts between J4 (NEGATIVE) terminal and J10 (POSITIVE) connection from the thermocouple.
-The thermocouple should produce 20 millivolts DC minimum.
+The thermocouple should produce 20 millivolts minimum.
 Anything less than 20 millivolts will cause erratic gas operation.
-The meter should read between 25 to 35 millivolts with the gas flame burning.
+The millivolts meter should read between 25 to 35 millivolts with the gas flame burning.
 When the power module senses the loss of flame (thermocouple millivolts below 13 MVDC) the 45 seconds trial for ignition period is started.
-A brief interruption of DC power (loose positive or negative wire) may cause check LP to come on.
-A brief interruption of DC power (loose positive or negative wire) may cause check LP to come on.
+Turning the refrigerator OFF-ON while operating in the gas mode may cause a check light.